Auburn Speedster: In media

 A supercharged 851SC driven by Marlene Dietrich plays a prominent role in the 1936 romantic comedy/caper film Desire.

 A 1935 Auburn 851 Phaeton Sedan appears during the "New Amsterdam Inn" number in the 1936 Fred Astaire-Ginger Rogers film Swing Time.

 An Auburn Speedster is featured in the 1936 British film Lonely Road.
 Clive Brook refers to it as an "Auburn Supercharger".

+An Auburn 851/2 Speedster is driven by Frankie Darro in the 1936 film Headline Crasher.

 An Auburn 851 Speedster is driven by Loretta Young in the 1937 film Love Is News.

 In the 1982-1987 TV series Remington Steele, the title character drives a 1936 Auburn Speedster.

 During the Shanghai chase scene in the 1984 film Indiana Jones and the Temple of Doom, Indiana Jones' getaway vehicle is an Auburn Boattail Speedster.
 The car used in the film was a purpose-built replica rather than an original model.

 In early Batman comics, the Batmobile appears to be modeled after an Auburn 851 Speedster.